How to Use Colour Confidently in Your Home(Even If You're Scared of It)

 South and West Facing Rooms

-Worth Knowing
+Worth Knowing:

 Always check the undertone of a white or neutral paint before committing.
 Many "white" paints have pink, yellow, or green undertones that only become obvious once they're on the wall.
-Hold a sheet of pure white paper against your chosen paint swatch and you'll see the undertone immediately.
+Hold a sheet of pure white paper against your chosen paint swatch, and you’ll see the undertone immediately.

 How to Test Before You Commit